heibel/django-react-server-rendering/README.md

 Memoization can speed up your application by caching module/props combinations.
 In the runtime app I included a simple decorater function testing this.
 The idea is to make a checksum of the props (or the object_list serialized to JSON) to prevent a Javascript call.
 I think it's a good way of caching for public web apps.

+## Profiling
+Simple profiling is included by adding the [django cprofile middleware](https://github.com/omarish/django-cprofile-middleware) by Omarish.
+By adding the ?prof parameter to URLs you can see the server roundtime.

 Example:
 `checksum = hashlib.md5(props).hexdigest()`